HANICA-DWA/Eloquent-JavaScript/README.md

     make qnas

-Renders all files whose file name starts with "QnA_" (case sensitive, probably).
+Renders all files whose file name starts with "qna_" (case sensitive, probably).
 The idea is that we create separate files for hosting the Q&A forms, with this prefix in the file name.
 We'll link to the generated html files from the unit-readme's from github.
-A typical Q&A link in a Github readme would be: `[https://dwa-courses.firebaseapp.com/QnA_cwd_1.1.html](https://dwa-courses.firebaseapp.com/QnA_cwd_1.1.html)`
+A typical Q&A link in a Github readme would be: `[https://dwa-courses.firebaseapp.com/QnA_cwd_1.1.html](https://dwa-courses.firebaseapp.com/qna_cwd_1.1.html)`

+    make assignments

+Some assignments are specified in a markdown-file whose name starts with `assignment_`.
+These files contain a single exercise-tag (often an exCommit), and can contain as much explanatory text and assignment specification as you like. `make assignments` converts the markdown to an html file.
+The Github readme should contain a link to the assignment of the form `cwa-courses.firebaseapp.com/assignment_cwd_3.2.html`, if the file was called `assignment_cwd_3.2.md`.

     make dwa